babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 - Consumer name and description
 - Commission parameters

-The governance flow depends on the mode of the Babylon Genesis network:
+The registration process depends on how the Babylon Genesis network is configured:

-- **Permissionless** – The Cosmos chain (or its operator account) can submit the `MsgRegisterConsumer` transaction directly.
+- **Permissionless** – No governance required.
+The Cosmos chain (or its operator account) can directly submit the MsgRegisterConsumer transaction.
-- **Permissioned** – A governance proposal must be submitted and approved on Babylon Genesis that executes the same `MsgRegisterConsumer` message.
+- **Permissioned** – Governance required.
+The MsgRegisterConsumer message must be included in a governance proposal on Babylon Genesis and approved before registration.

 > **Note**: For simplicity, the rest of this document assumes a **permissionless
 > registration flow**.